How Do I Use a Wall Chaser?

 How wide are wall chases?

-Some offer adjustable blades, which mean you can hire one standard machine and adapt it for your needs.
+Some offer adjustable blades, which means you can hire one standard machine and adapt it to your needs.

 This is quite deep; there is a good chance you don’t need anything near this if you’re carrying out DIY.

 How to reduce the amount of dust from wall chasing

 Chasing walls and cutting into plaster can cause a lot of dust.
 To reduce this, hire a chaser which allows for connection to a dust extractor or dust collection bag.
 You may also be able to connect a vacuum cleaner to your chaser.

 Failing this, open all windows to increase ventilation, close internal doors to contain dust, and vacuum really well after chasing.
 You may want to hire a dust extraction unit.

 Thank you for reading our Speedy Services blog.
 We hope you found this guide on using wall chasers helpful